Neoshrimp/LBoL-Entity-Sideloader/MyFirstCard.md

 - This should have generated a bunch of methods.
 These methods are like slots to be filled up with components which define a card.
 Disregard them for the moment.
-Create a new class, for convenience, placed in the same file: `public sealed class FirstCard : Card`.
+- Create a new class for convenience placed in the same file: `public sealed class FirstCard : Card`.
 This class is going to define card's behavior.

 ![image](https://user-images.githubusercontent.com/89428565/236564867-650faa7f-a875-4300-ba7b-2ca92fa46962.png)